joelgoodman/jggweb/posts/2013-05-23-summer-activity.md

 date_published: 2013-05-23T19:30:23.000Z
 date_updated: 2019-05-09T19:21:29.000Z
 tags:
-  - Higher Ed
+  - higher-ed
-  - Media
+  - media
-  - Tech
+  - tech
-  - Travel
+  - travel
-  - Life
+  - life
 ---

 Well, the [Bravery site](https://bravery.co) has been up for a month.
 I know this because it's been exactly a month since I've posted on this site.
 There have been a lot of exciting things happening and a lot of new work coming in.
 I spoke at WordCamp ATX 2013 last Saturday and had a blast.
 I think it went well and I was asked to give the same talk at [WP Summit on June 11th](https://wpsummit.com).
 I'm excited to do so, and if you work with WordPress at all, you should consider attending this online conference.
 It'll be great.